 Onion powder is also concerning because it can cause serious problems in dogs, such as lethargy, weakness, jaundice, difficulty breathing, and even death.
 Like the salt, garlic powder is low on the ingredients list, which means that little is used.
 A goldfish cracker or two will likely not hurt, but a handful could.

 So, Should Dogs Eat Goldfish Crackers or Not?

 The bottom line is that it is best if your dog skips the goldfish crackers and sticks with fruits, veggies, and commercial treats for snacks.
 However, if you just cannot resist sharing those goldfish crackers with your furry family member, keep it to just one or two and they should not experience any adverse side effects.

-Now that you know all about what is in goldfish crackers and how the ingredients could affect your pooch, you can have peace of mind in knowing that you are making an educated decision when deciding whether to share this snack with them.
+Now that you know all about what is in goldfish crackers and how the ingredients could affect your pooch, you can have peace of mind in knowing that you are making an educated decision when deciding whether to let your dog eat Goldfish Crackers.
 While we think that there are plenty of other awesome snack options to choose from, there is no reason to feel bad about sneaking a couple to your dog occasionally.
 How do you feel about feeding your dog snacks like goldfish crackers?
 We want to read about your thoughts in our comments section below.